4syncTeam/chat-ui-flutter/README.md

 <img src="./screenshots/design.jpeg" width="640">

 ## Where are we now?
-Currently we craeted first page of list with a DUMMY_LIST and random number of messages but it can be synced with API.
+Currently we craeted first page of (list of chats) with a DUMMY_LIST and random number of messages. but it can be synced with API.
 <img src="./screenshots/screenshot1.png" width="320">

 ### refrences